dearvoodoo/murmur-doc/docs/modules/general.rst

 Commands
 --------

-Here's a list of all commands available for this cog.
+Here's a list of all commands available for this module.

 .. _general-command-8: